rusty-crewmates/substrate-tutorials/exercises/ex06-weights/README.md

 In this part, we will learn how to make benchmarks, execute them, and link them to an extrinsic.
 We already wrote benchmarks for `extrinsic2()`, so your job will be to write them for `extrinsic3()` and `extrinsic4()` (this one have a dynamic weight, that depends of the length of the vector) :)

 To simulate the execution, Substrate need a node.

-So, a mockup runtime will be provided, with the pallet already integrated.
+So, the first step will be to integrate your pallet with the substrate-node-template, at the root of the repository.

 ### 1 - Writing benchmarks

 The first part, is, obviously, to write benchmarks.
-For this, edit the `ex06-benchmarks/src/pallets/funglible_token/src/benchmarking.rs` file.
+For this, edit the `ex06-weights/src/pallets/funglible_token/src/benchmarking.rs` file.
 Take example on the first benchmark function we did for you :)

 ### 2 - executing the benchmarks

-The first step of executing our benchmark is to move into the runtime folder `ex06-benchmarks/src` Then, run this command:
+The first step of executing our benchmark is to move the pallet into the node-template, and *integrate the pallet to the runtime*.

+hint: to fill the `WeightInfo` parameter, look how they did for the pallet_balance :)

+Then, once the integration is done, run this command to compile the runtime in benchmark mode:

 ```sh
 cargo build --release --features runtime-benchmarks